-There are no limitations for adoption of this practice.
+There is no limitation for adoption of this practice.

 15.5 Energy & GHG emission saving potential, Investment required & Cost benefits analysis

 To understand the cost-benefit analysis, let us consider an induction furnace unit of 1 ton capacity melting steel scrap.